Ending Isolation in Youth Facilities

 Participants will receive instruction from national experts on cutting edge ideas, policies, and practices.
 Upon completion of the program, participants will receive an Executive Certificate from Georgetown University, membership into CJJR’s Fellows Network, and ongoing support from the staff in the implementation of their Capstone Project.

-Each year, thousands of young people are subjected to isolation in juvenile and adult facilities across the country.
+Each year, thousands of young people are subjected to isolation in facilities across the country.
 Isolation can have long-lasting and devastating effects on youth, including trauma, psychosis, depression, anxiety, and increased risk of suicide and self-harm.
 Many youth in isolation do not receive appropriate education, mental health services, or drug treatment.
 Because adolescents are still developing, isolation can lead to permanent harm to their physical, psychological, and social growth and well-being.
-Despite a growing national recognition of isolation’s profoundly negative consequences, many facility-based staff, leaders and partners in the justice system are unfamiliar with effective alternatives to isolation or how to implement those alternatives sustainably over the long term.
+Despite a growing national recognition of isolation’s profoundly negative consequences, many facility-based staff, leaders, and partners in the justice system are unfamiliar with effective alternatives to isolation or how to implement those alternatives sustainably over the long term.

 CJJR has partnered with the Center for Children’s Law and Policy, the Justice Policy Institute, the Council of Juvenile Justice Administrators, and Arnold Ventures to provide this professional development opportunity.
 This program builds on the Stop Solitary for Kids campaign to end isolation of youth on the national level.